gaboesquivel/gaboesquivel/content/projects/mobtion.md

 achievements:
   - Developed a responsive and modern website for Mobtion agency.
   - Integrated WordPress CMS for efficient content management.
-  - Optimized website performance for improved loading speeds.
 story:
-  - Mobtion is a mobile-development agency.
-I designed and built their responsive site and WordPress CMS so they could update the portfolio without a developer.
+  - Responsive agency site and WordPress CMS for Mobtion at IntergraphiDesign so they could update their mobile-dev portfolio without a developer.
-  - I created a modern and responsive website that effectively showcased their services and capabilities.
-The design focused on highlighting the agency's mobile development expertise and project portfolio.
-  - The implementation included WordPress CMS integration for efficient content management, allowing easy updates and maintenance.
-This work was completed while at IntergraphiDesign, my first development job, and delivered a functional web presence for a mobile development agency.
 order: 41
 year: 2008
 ---